Miss Gulch Returns!

-The show is Fred Barton’s tribute to the unwillingly single, revealed through Miss Gulch, the classic “spinster” character from THE WIZARD OF OZ, as if she magically stepped off the screen into today’s world.
+The show is Fred Barton’s tribute to the unwillingly single, revealed through Miss Gulch, the classic old-school “spinster” character, as if she fell off the screen and landed in today’s world.

 "A show for the ages with a score full of sophisticated comedy numbers that would make Cole Porter proud.
 The lyrics are so cleverly constructed, the rhyme schemes so elegantly intricate, and the messages so rich and ripe that they make a mockery of most of today's Broadway show scores." – TheaterMania.com

 Wrong – she is not Auntie Mame's secretary (that was Agnes Gooch).
 She is, of course, the dog-snatching, bicycle-riding, spiteful spinster-next-door who had it in for Dorothy's little Toto.
 Of all Hollywood's ornery old maids, crotchety battle-axes, and crusty curmudgeons, Miss Gulch is the unquestioned queen; she is the ultimate Hollywood stereotype.